-Realistically, we are only doing this to stop by the Tiki Terrace, but you probably already know that.
+Realistically, we are usually doing this to stop by the Tiki Terrace, but you probably already know that.
 And hopefully, it’s about the time the Electrical Water Pageant is drifting by.

-Since I’ve already mentioned it several times, I wanted to go over the walk between Grand Floridian to the Polynesian.
-The walkway starts next to the Grand Floridian villas side of the resort.
+Since I’ve already mentioned it several times, I wanted to briefly go over the walk between the Grand Floridian and the Polynesian.
+The walkway starts on the Grand Floridian Villas side of the resort.
 It continues around the shoreline and eventually ends up at the Polynesian’s Great Ceremonial House.

 This is one of my favorite walks at Disney, and I encourage everyone to take a leisurely sunset stroll through the area when visiting.